 I’ve got a simple yet flavour-packed dish that’ll make for a fast and delicious dinner that’ll elevate your dinner table: this Pan-Fried Tilapia with Lemon Butter Sauce.
 On the plate, perfectly seasoned and seared tilapia fillets meet a rich, buttery sauce vibrant with fresh lemony brightness, and a hint of garlic.

-Nothing quite tastes like it, and it’s perfect for weeknight dinners or special occasions, crispy golden crust and all.
-Pair it with steamed veggies, rice or a salad for a complete, nutritional fulfilling 30 minute meal!
+Nothing else really tastes like it, and it makes an ideal weeknight dinner or special occasion, crispy golden crust included.
+Round up with steamed brocolli, rice or salad for a complete, nutritional feeling of 30 minute meal!

 Why You’ll Love It: